J. W. Saunders’ study ‘The Stigma of Print’ (1951) touched an important nerve on the subject of publication.

 “Fame is the Spur”

 The question of writing for oneself is a potent one.
-As with the majority of issues raised by my thesis and the enigmatic Marvell, I find myself following a bizarre parallel.
-I ask whether I write this just for myself, or whether, as John Milton vividly notes, ‘Fame is the spur’.
-Can I ever envisage an audience that truly appreciates what I have to say?
+As with the majority of issues raised by the enigmatic Marvell, I find myself following a bizarre parallel.
+Do I write this just for myself, or, as John Milton vividly notes, is fame ‘the spur’.
+Can I ever imagine an audience that will follow?

-Nevertheless, an individual is only as strong as his self-brand, and it takes a true personality to bring that alive.
-When everything fights just as hard to be read in 2009 as 1649, how does this boy, in place of Richard Lovelace, stand any hope of interest over the rest of the seemingly infinite space that is the internet, less still without the marketing accolade of poetic testimony so cultured in the seventeenth century?
+An individual is only as strong as his self-brand, and it takes a true personality to bring that alive.
+When everything fights just as hard to be read in 2009 as 1649, how does one gain a foothold in the seemingly infinite cyberspace without the marketing accolade of poetic testimony so cultured in the seventeenth century?

 Perhaps the abrupt ending of Marvell’s last published poem of the 1640s, shortly before he seemingly relapsed into private writing, says it all: ‘Art indeed is long, but life is short’.